lidofinance/lido-frontend-template/DOCS.md

 ```
 If everything goes well, you will see `generated` directory in the root of the project.

 **Step 2.** After that, fill out `config/tokens.ts` and `config/abi.ts`.
-These files contain utilities that will help us access the contract.
+These are simple objects that are used to dynamically access the factory and address of your contract depending on the network.

 **Step 3.** Create your token provider in `providers/tokens.ts`, e.g.
 ```ts